Bias-inducing geometries: an exactly solvable data model with fairness implications: Investigating the sources of bias

-\paragraph{Group-label correlation.} In the two left panels of Fig.~\ref{fig:diagrams_two_teachers}, we consider a scenario where the labelling rules for the two groups are not perfectly aligned, i.e. $\pmb W_T^+ \neq \pmb W_T^-$ (and/or $b_{+}\neq b_{-}$).
-Note that in this case we have a clear mismatch between the learning model, a single linear classifier, and the true input-output structure in the data: the learning model cannot reach perfect generalisation for both sub-populations at the same time.
-For simplicity, we set an equal correlation between the two teacher vectors and the shift vector, $m_+ = m_->0$, and isolate the role of rule similarity $q_T$.
-The first panel shows a phase diagram of the DI (DI$<1$ indicating a lower accuracy on group $+$), as function of the similarity of the teachers and the fraction of $+$ samples in the dataset.
-As intuitively expected, the induced bias exceed the 80\% rule when the labelling rules are misaligned and the group sizes are numerically unbalanced (small $q_T$ and $\rho$).
-Indeed, in the cut displayed in the second panel, by lowering the group-label correlation $m_\pm$ the gap between the measured accuracies on the two sub-populations becomes smaller.
+In Fig.~\ref{fig:results_uneven}A, we consider a scenario where the labelling rules for the two groups are not perfectly aligned, i.e. $\pmb W_T^+ \neq \pmb W_T^-$ (and/or $b_T^{+}\neq b_T^{-}$).
+Note that, in this case, we have a clear mismatch between the learning model, a single linear classifier, and the true input-output structure in the data: the learning model cannot reach perfect generalisation for both sub-populations at the same time.
+For simplicity, we set an equal correlation between the two teacher vectors and the shift vector, $m_T^+ = m_T^->0$, and isolate the role of rule similarity $q_T$.
+The upper-left panel shows a phase diagram of the DI (DI$<1$ indicating a lower accuracy on group $+$), as function of the similarity of the teachers and the fraction of $+$ samples in the dataset.
+As intuitively expected, the induced bias exceeds the 80\% rule when the labelling rules are misaligned and the group sizes are numerically unbalanced (small $q_T$ and $\rho$).
+Indeed, in the cut displayed in the upper-right panel, by lowering the group-label correlation $m_T^\pm$ the gap between the measured accuracies on the two sub-populations becomes smaller.
 However:

 \begin{remark} Even when $q_T=1$ and the task is solvable (i.e. the classifier can learn the input-output mapping), the trained model can still be biased. \end{remark}